 Information that is sent from the client to the server over the hypertext transfer protocol (HTTP).
-Signal Sciences protects over a Requests
+Signal Sciences protects over a Requests trillion production requests per month.

 Response time The amount of time between when a request was received by the server and when the server generated a response.